Toyota Corolla sedan 2014-2019: pros and cons, common problems

 Summary: The Corolla is one of the most reliable compact cars and it won't cost a lot to maintain.
 The number of complaints on the NHTSA website is relatively small.
 NHTSA awarded the 2014-2018 Corolla sedan with a 5-star overall crash-test rating.
 The Corolla will hold its value well and you won't have trouble selling it.

 Among competitors, we recommend the Mazda 3 and the Honda Civic.
-Read also: What mileage is OK for a used car?

 Related articles: